sallen2/yelp-camp/README.md

 # yelp-camp
-demo project that is Yelp but for campsites.
+Demo project that is Yelp but for campsites.